ronny332/turboboost/README.md

   {on,off}

 optional arguments:
   -h, --help     show this help message and exit
-  -e, --exit  exit on missing permissions, don't use sudo instead
+  -e, --exit     exit on missing permissions, don't use sudo instead -v, --verbose  be quiet

--> % tb
+-> % tb -v
-Turbo Boost is on
+Turbo Boost is on, running on 36 core Intel CPU.

--> % tb off
+-> % tb -v off
-Turbo Boost is off
+Turbo Boost is off, running on 36 core Intel CPU.

--> % tb on
+-> % tb -v on
-Turbo Boost is on
+Turbo Boost is on, running on 36 core Intel CPU.
 ```